GeneralKenobi/Matrix-Augmented/README.md

 Project is finished.

 Team Foundation Version Control was used as version control tool for this project.
-This repository contains only the last committ.
+This repository contains only the last commit.
 I've put this project here to have it in the same place as my other projects.